 In particular, the southern half of Indiana is particularly good for homesteading.
 It has a warmer climate with fewer days of harsh weather, so you’ll have a longer growing season and be able to diversify your crops.
 The southern half is also less populated than the north.

-While homesteading hasn’t taken off in Indiana as much as in some other states, it still has a long tradition of farming.
-There are over 56,000 farms in the state and 96% are small, family-owned operations.
+While homesteading hasn’t taken off in Indiana as much as in some other states, it still has a long farming tradition.
+There are over 56,000 farms in the state, and 96% are small, family-owned operations.
 Since there are already so many farmers, finding affordable land for your homestead can be tricky.

-If you can swing the initial high land prices, living in Indiana is affordable.
+Living in Indiana is affordable if you can swing the initial high land prices.
 The taxes are manageable (at least compared to most of the country).
-There are also plenty of beautiful green areas in the state; it’s not all just corn fields!
+The state also has plenty of beautiful green areas; it’s not all just corn fields!

 Pros